truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

       ![iSCSIManualAddAuthAccess](/images/SCALE/Shares/iSCSIManualAddAuthAccess.png "iSCSI Add Authorized Access")

    b.
 Enter a number in **Group ID**.
 Each group ID allows configuring different groups with different authentication profiles.
-      Example: all users with a group ID of *1* inherits the authentication profile associated with *Group 1*.
+      Example: all users with a group ID of *1* inherit the authentication profile associated with *Group 1*.

    c.
 Enter a user around to create for CHAP authentication with the user on the remote system.
 Consider using the initiator name as the user name.